crmounts/MTurk/README.txt

 README

-Note: Open the project .xcworkspace file to run the application, the .xcodeproj file will result in the following error "linker command failed with exit code 1"
+Note: Open the project .xcworkspace file to run the application, the .xcodeproj file will result in an error

 MTurk is a mobile turking application that enables users to be paid for two different types of tasks.
 Taking photos and allowing location to be tracked.